 - Predators: If you have lots of predators roaming and looming around your land, then you have another good reason to opt for an enclosed run.
 While your Langshan hens may run and cower, the Langshan rooster might face predators head-on even if he is no match.
 While his bravery is charming, it might be the reason you lose a rooster.
 Additionally, you might want to opt for black and blue Langshans to minimize predator attacks.
 White chickens attract more predator attention compared to others.

-The Langshan chicken is undoubtedly one of the best birds out there.
+The Langshan chicken truly stands as a remarkable breed among others.
 They have come a long way – figuratively and literally.
 These critters have come all the way from China.
 After their arrival on the Western land, they were not immediately accepted.
 It took some time, but after a long battle, they were finally recognized.